PAA Committee Members

-Member Relations and Public Officer PAA
+Member Relations Officer

 - State Sales Manager in NSW & ACT for Hotel Serviced Apartment Group; Director at Peter Rand Group Leading Conference Brokers and Consultants (UK); Regional Sales Manager with Ladbroke Hotels/Hilton Hotels and Advertising Manager Oxford Review Publications.

 - Apart from her considerable administration skills, Carolyn also has a sound background in sales and marketing.

 - Carolyn’s love of travel led to her developing and producing the ‘Talking of Sydney’ Tours – audio guided walking tours of Sydney.

 - She has written a light-hearted book based on her travel diaries compiled during an eighteen-month world trip visiting twelve countries.

 - Carolyn also has experience in free-sheet advertising, in product demonstration, in perfumery, in the hotel and tourism industry – including a period spent working in Spain – and as a dolphin trainer!

 Carolyn has worked for the PAA since 2006.
 Her goal for the PAA is to ensure that Member Relations supports the PAA’s growing professional Pilates industry membership and its talented and hard-working committee members.